r-bassi/r-bassi.github.io/index.md

 ---
 # About Me

-Hello and welcome to my website!
-My name is Rohit, and I'm a third year undergraduate science student studying computer science at the University of British Columbia in Vancouver, Canada.
+Hi, my name is Rohit!
+I'm an undergraduate science student studying computer science at the University of British Columbia in Vancouver, BC, Canada.

-Feel free to take a look at my projects, browse around, or send me an email!
+Feel free to browse around, check out my projects, or get in contact with me!